What Happens If I Totally Withdraw Or Stop Attending All Classes?

 - If you believe your instructor(s) incorrectly reported your LDA, you will have 30

-calendar days from the last date of the term to submit a Verify Last Date of Attendance (VLDA) form to your instructor/academic department and return it to the University Scholarships
+calendar days from the last date of the term to submit a Verify Last Date of Attendance (VLDA) form to your instructor/academic department and return it to the Office of Financial

 - If the repayment amount is revised, you will receive a revised repayment notice.